lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 Finally, the approach accommodates multi-key/certificate usage, allowing for a relying party to obtain certificates to perform cryptographic operations that are not certified by a single certificate.

 The proposed method is designed to maximize compatibility with existing systems, including legacy implementations.
-It leverages the SIA extension, which is already established in X.509 certificates, and does not require modifications to the referring certificates.
+It leverages the subjectInfoAccess extension, which is already established in X.509 certificates, and does not require modifications to the referring certificates.
 This ensures ease of adoption and avoids disruptions to current certificate management practices.

-It's important to note that this specification does not aim to solve or assure the identity (subject) binding between the primary and secondary certificates.
-Instead, it focuses on providing a mechanism for efficient certificate discovery, while identity assurance can be addressed through complementary mechanisms such as draft-becker-guthrie-cert-binding-for-multi-auth-02.

 In the following sections, we will outline the details of the proposed approach, including the structure of the SIA extension, the modes of operation, and the considerations for secure implementation and deployment.